 What helps with period cramps?
-As it turns out, quite a bit.
-Music to our ears!
+Thankfully, a lot of things.
+Consider the news music to our ears!

 What helps with period cramps?

 We figured we'd get your attention early on with a promising tidbit: a little friskiness goes a long way when you're menstruating.
-Whether you're riding solo or with a partner, science has proven that sex and orgasms help reduce period pain, and who are we to argue with data?
+Whether you're riding solo or with a partner, science has proven that sex and orgasms help reduce period pain, and, really, who are we to argue with data?

 Check out our tips for "menstrubation" (yes, it's exactly like it sounds) and the best sex positions for menstrual cramps.
 If you're going to get rid of the terrible feeling in your lower abdomen, might as well make it enjoyable!